 2. Reevaluate your dish soap

 Case in point: Triclosan, a known carcinogenic, is widely used as a harsh pesticide in commercial, institutional, and industrial settings.
 It's also prevalent in a number of dish soaps, despite a study that claims exposure to it might weaken the heart.
-It's no wonder Triclosan has made our list of toxins to avoid in your home.

 At Puracy, we know that what goes into our sinks goes back out into the water—so we've made it a point to formulate our skin-safe, natural dish soap to be entirely biodegradable.
 We also aim to reduce waste; our hyper-concentrated formula requires only a teaspoon to do an entire sink full of dishes and rinses off quickly.